Wolox/tech-guides/git/docs/pull-requests-good-practices.md

 A pull request is ready to be merged after the following two steps:

 - All builds are SUCCESS.
-- Code review: After creating a pull request, it must be assigned to a code reviewer using the assignees field.
+- **Code review**: After creating a pull request, it must be assigned to a code reviewer using the `assignees` and `reviewers` field.
 The code reviewer will check the code and may comment, request changes or approve.
-The pull request is approved when the code reviewer marks it as Approved.
-If the code reviewer requests changes, then you should generate new commits with the fixes requested.
-Never modify old commits because the code reviewer will use the diff to compare new changes.
-You can check more about this process here.
+The pull request is approved when there are no more changes requested and at least one code reviewer marks it as Approved.
+If the code reviewer requests changes, he will assign you and then you should generate new commits with the fixes requested. **Never modify old commits** because the code reviewer will use the diff to compare new changes.
 Don’t forget to assign the reviewer back after you make all the fixes.